NicholasRabbit/personal-note/Note-3/Google Search/Refine Google Searches.md

    define:unit test
    #To search the definitions of "unit test".
    synonym:crucial
-   #The synonyms of a word.
+   #To search synonyms of the word.
    inurl:unix
    #Google will return only web pages with your keyword in the URL.
    cache:harpers.org